 As you’re getting started with Thinkific, you may have concerns about who will have access to your content and how safe it is against downloads, sharing, and so on.
 This article will cover what settings we have in place, and recommendations to prevent sharing.

 How Students Access Content

-The first thing to note is that there is no way for anyone to gain access to your course material without purchasing it.
+The first thing to note is that there is no way for anyone to gain access to your course without purchasing it.
 Content within Thinkific courses is not available for indexing by search engines, for example.

-We take security very seriously and ensure that unauthorized users cannot access your course material - only students with active accounts are able to log in.
+We take security very seriously and ensure that unauthorized users cannot access your courses - only students with active accounts are able to log in.

 We also make it easy to prevent normal downloading of content in order to combat this type of issue.
 For example, when adding video, audio, and PDF content to your course, you’re able to choose whether a ‘Download’ button will be included in the Course Player.
 Right-click is also disabled within the course player for video lessons, so students are unable to right-click and save a video without your permission.
 We've also included a feature that prevents students from selecting and copying text within your course that you can enable.

 How to Discourage Content Sharing

-We have found that the overwhelming majority of people who will pay for access to an online course are honourable, and so content piracy is not something we’ve seen on our site specifically, but if this is of particular concern, we have some recommendations for discouraging unauthorized sharing of your content:
+We have found that the overwhelming majority of people who will pay for access to an online course are honorable, and so content piracy is not something we’ve seen on our site specifically, but if this is of particular concern, we have some recommendations for discouraging unauthorized sharing of your content: